banesullivan/localtileserver/README.md

 This is a simple Flask application for serving raster image tiles locally in the OGC standard.

-This uses `large_image` and GeoJS for the web viewer included with the application.
+Need to visualize a rather large image (gigabytes) you have locally?
+This is for you.

+## Highlights

+- Create a local tile server for large geospatial images
+- Extract regions of interest (ROIs) interactively
+- View local raster files with `ipyleaflet`

+Under the hood, this uses [`large_image`](https://github.com/girder/large_image) to launch a tile server in a background thread which will serve raster imagery to a tile viewer (see `ipyleaflet` examples below).
+This tile server can efficiently deliver varying levels of detail of your raster imagery to your viewer; it helps to have pre-tiled, Cloud Optimized GeoTIFFs (COG), but no wories if not as `large_image` will tile and cache for you when opening the raster.

+There is an included, standalone web viewer leveraging [GeoJS](https://opengeoscience.github.io/geojs/).
 You can use the web viewer to select and extract regions of interest from rasters.

-This also provides an interface for viewing local rasters with `ipyleaflet`.

 ## Installation